Russell-S-Harper/EXPLORE/README.md

 ## CX16 – v2.
 VERA Approach

 I'm currently researching if there are ways to leverage VERA, a display co-processor used in the CX16.
 VERA is currently being used to replicate some Doom-like games, so there should be a way to use it to draw walls that a player can fly over and around.
-There is also a new feature in VERA, "FX", which aims to improve polygon rendering, although
+There is also a new feature in VERA, "FX", which aims to improve polygon rendering.

 ## License